-A weakness of this measure is that it uses Medicare claims data, which limits the population evaluated to mostly individuals age 65 and older.
+A limitation of this measure is that it uses Medicare claims data, which limits the population evaluated to mostly individuals age 65 and older.
 This measure, therefore, may potentially miss trends and disparities among younger age groups.